tim123xyz/MidnightMiner_single/EasyGuide.md

 # Easy Guide to Running Midnight Miner on Windows

 This guide will help you start mining NIGHT tokens on Windows with MidnightMiner.
-If you have any questions, you can create an [Issue](https://github.com/djeanql/MidnightMiner/issues) message @zeno_ql on X/Twitter.
+If you have any questions, you can create an [Issue](https://github.com/djeanql/MidnightMiner/issues) or message @zeno_ql on X/Twitter.

 ## What This Software Does